SirajChokshi/old-portfolio/src/markdown-pages/functional-javascript.md

 ---
-path: "/blog/functional-javascript-es6"
+path: '/blog/functional-javascript-es6'
-date: "2020-05-27"
+date: '2020-05-27'
-title: "Why and How to Write Functional JavaScript with ES6"
+title: 'Why and How to Write Functional JavaScript with ES6'
-tags: ["JavaScript"]
+tags: ['JavaScript']
-abstract: "ES6 allows for integration of functional programming in existing JavaScript programs."
+abstract: 'ES6 allows for integration of functional programming in existing JavaScript programs.'
-photo: ""
+photo: ''
 ---

 With functional programming's increasing popularity many developers are giving it a shot.
 While you